-The Local Governing Body, Executive Headteacher, Head of School and Staff will ensure there is no differential application of the policy on any grounds particularly ethnic or national origin, culture, religion, gender, disability or sexuality.
+The Local Governing Body, Headteacher and Staff will ensure there is no differential application of the policy on any grounds particularly ethnic or national origin, culture, religion, gender, disability or sexuality.
 They will also ensure that the concerns of pupils are listened to and appropriately addressed.